TM4VETR/linguistic-cultural-differences-OJAs/README.md

 * `db_path`: path to SQLite database containing table `job_listings`, input "wiki_lingua" to run with comparison data
 * `country`: origin country of data to be analyzed, choose from: `["aut", "de", "es", "fr", "it", "uk", "us"]`
 * `save_results`: if true, results will be saved to the respective country folder in `results/`
-* `plot_results`: if true, some results will be plotted and saved to the respective country folder in `plots/`
 * `print_mode`: if true, results will be printed to console while the pipeline is running
 * `num_samples`: Specify the number of samples to be used for analysis, e.g. `num_samples=10` will run the pipeline using only the first ten samples available for the given country.
 Choose zero or a negative number if you want to run the pipeline with the full available data.\
 \